nobiot/md-roam/README.md

    ```
    roam_alias: [ alias 1, 'alias 2', "alias 3" ]
    ```

 - Extracting the first header text as the title when it is not given with YAML front matter in the markdown note

 - [Tags](./docs/v1.4.md#add-support-for-tags) with the following format: #tag, #tag-with-hyphen, or #tag_with_underscore

 - [Specify bibliographic notes with a `roam_key: citation-key` key-value pair](./docs/v1.4.md#change-the-extraction-logic-of-roam_key-ref-key-to-regexp) in the YAML font matter (opt-in customising option)

+**Note**: Extractin of multiple `#+roam_key`s (via new upstream function `org-roam--extract-refs`) is not supported for Md-roam extraction `roam_key` (issue [#48](https://github.com/nobiot/md-roam/issues/48)).
+Currently one file can have only one `roam_key:`, which continues to work when  `md-roam-use-org-extract-ref` is set to `nil`.

 Most of the standard Org-roam features are [should be] still supported.
 This means two things:

 1. You can mix markdown and org files in your org roam directories.
 2. You should be able to use `org` syntax in your `.md` files, such as:

 - `#+TITLE: org title` (customisable via `org-roam-title-sources`)

 - `[[file:linked-file.org][Note's Title]]` (customisable via [`md-roam-use-org-file-links`](./docs/v1.4.md#add-customising-option-md-roam-use-org-file-links))

 - (hopefully `org-ref`) -- not tested as I don't use it

 ## Upstream Org-roam Commits Tested

 I have been trying to closely trail the upstream Org-roam development; nevertheless, as it is being actively developed (awesome!), Md-roam is usually lagging a bit behind.
-As of 2020-09-20 , I am using it with upstream version  1.2.1 at [commit `f5257ce` bumped from `379d5e4`](https://github.com/org-roam/org-roam/compare/f5257ce..79c75ac).
+As of 2020-11-08 , I am using it with upstream version  1.2.2 at [commit  `c6797cb` bumped from `f5257ce`](https://github.com/org-roam/org-roam/compare/c6797cb..f5257ce).

 I may be behind systematic testing of new and existing functions of Org-roam; nevertheless, my almost-daily usage of the current state of software confirms that Md-roam is useable with main features of Org-roam as at the commit noted above.
 I tend to do the following operations to see if it "works" for me.
 Please feel free to use GitHub issues to advise if something important is not working -- I can't promise I can fix everything, but I will try.